- What is the Auditor General’s mandate regarding local government?

 The Local Government Amendment (Auditing) Act 2017 was proclaimed on 28 October 2017.

-The results of individual local government financial audits are reported to the Mayor/President/Chair and CEO of the local government.
+The results of individual LG entity financial audits are reported to the mayor/president/chair and CEO.
 The entity is required to publish the auditor’s report with their annual financial report on its website.
-If the Auditor General has reported other significant matters, then the local government is required to report the action it has taken about the matters to the Minister for Local Government and publish a copy of that report on its website.
+If the Auditor General has reported other significant matters, then the LG entity is required to report the action it has taken about the matters to the Minister for Local Government and publish a copy of that report on its website.

-We plan to report to Parliament on the results of all local government financial audits in a similar way to our current reporting for public sector financial audits (see our latest annual Audit Results Report).
-The report will include details of the audits completed, information about significant accounting, control, and information technology issues identified, and relevant financial ratios and other statistics.
+We report to Parliament on the results of all LG entity financial audits in a similar way to how we report for State government entities.
+The report includes details of the audits completed, information about significant accounting, control, and information technology issues identified, and relevant financial ratios and other statistics.

-The results of performance audits are reported in a similar way to our performance audits of the public sector.
-Our Local Government Procurement report is an example of how the results of our performance audits are presented to Parliament and local government entities.
+The results of performance audits are reported in a similar way to our performance audits of State government entities.
+Our Local Government Procurement report is an example of how the results of our performance audits are presented to Parliament and the public.

-Many people do!
 We are subject to various internal and external review processes which we value as they provide us with assurance that our processes are effective, efficient and evolving.
-You can view our Transparency Report and Annual Report on our website.
-These documents give a comprehensive overview of the types of assurance, transparency and accountability checks and balances we have in place for our own business and activities.
+View our Annual Report for more information.

 Yes, sign up here to be notified by email when we table a report in Parliament.